-Luke M. Beshar, Rainer J. Boehm, M.D., Elliott M. Levy, M.D., John Mendlein, Ph.D., J.D., Mary T. Szela and Richard A. Young, Ph.D. each qualify as "independent" in accordance with the listing requirements of Nasdaq.
+Luke M. Beshar, Rainer J. Boehm, M.D., Richard N. Kender, Elliott M. Levy, M.D., John Mendlein, Ph.D., J.D., Christian S. Schade, Mary T. Szela, Michelle C. Werner and Richard A. Young, Ph.D. each qualify as "independent" in accordance with the listing requirements of Nasdaq.
 The Nasdaq independence definition includes a series of objective tests, including that the director is not, and has not been for at least three years, one of our employees and that neither the director nor any of his family members has engaged in various types of business dealings with us.
-In addition, as required by Nasdaq rules, our Board of Directors has made a subjective determination as to each independent director that no relationships exist, which, in the opinion of our Board of Directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-In making these determinations, our Board of Directors reviewed and discussed information provided by the directors and us with regard to each director's business and personal activities and relationships as they may relate to us and our management, including that Dr. Afeyan and Dr. Mendlein are affiliated with Flagship Pioneering, one of our significant stockholders.
-David A. Berry, M.D., Ph.D. was independent during the period he served on our Board of Directors in 2022.
+In addition, as required by Nasdaq rules, our Board of Directors has made a subjective determination as to each independent director and director nominee that no relationships exist, which, in the opinion of our Board of Directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+In making these determinations, our Board of Directors reviewed and discussed information provided by the directors and director nominee and us with regard to each individual's business and personal activities and relationships as they may relate to us and our management, including that Dr. Mendlein, Mr. Schade and Ms. Werner are affiliated with Flagship Pioneering, one of our significant stockholders.
 There are no family relationships among any of our directors or executive officers.